skip to main content

 How to Introduce a Bottle to a Breastfed Baby

 • Upright hold.
 The position that a baby feeds in from a breast is different than how most people tend to hold babies while bottle feeding.
-You’ll want to try to mimic that as closely as possible when you’re bottle feeding.
-Hold your little one a bit more upright with the bottle parallel to the floor so the milk is coming at them, not down into them.
+You’ll want to try to mimic the position you nurse baby in as closely as possible when you’re bottle feeding.
+Hold your little one a bit more upright with the bottle parallel to the floor so the milk is coming at them, not tilting it down into their mouth.
 This makes them work to get the milk rather than gravity doing it for them.

 • Paced feeding.
-Breastfed babies tend to pause often while feeding.
-Make sure you’re pacing bottle feedings, too, so the faster flow of the bottle nipple doesn’t get overwhelming.
-Pause every few minutes (by tilting the bottle down and stopping the milk flow) and let baby take their time on the bottle.
+As we mentioned above, breastfed babies tend to pause often while nursing at the breast because of the way milk naturally ebbs and flows during a feeding.
+When offering a bottle, you’ll want to make sure you’re mimicking that rhythm by pacing feedings, too.
+This looks like pausing every few minutes (by tilting the bottle down and stopping the milk flow) and letting baby take their time on the bottle.
 This also prevents them from preferring a fast, easy bottle and deciding the work of nursing at the breast is too hard.
+(Note: If you’re transitioning completely to bottle feeding, these two things are sort of a non issue.)

-Some babies will transition from breast to bottle with hardly any issues at all.
-For others, it’s not that easy.
+Some babies will transition from breast to bottle with hardly any issues at all, while for others it may not be that easy.
 Murphy outlines some tips for an easier transition.

 • Set the stage for success.
-Two o’clock in the morning isn’t a great time to do anything, let alone introduce a breastfed baby to their first bottle.
-The same goes for a particularly tired or cranky day.
-For the best shot at success, pick a time of day when baby (and whoever is doing the feeding!) is rested and in a good mood.
+For the best shot at success, pick a time of day when your baby (and whoever is doing the feeding!) is rested and in a good mood.
+That may mean two o’clock in the morning isn’t a great time to introduce a breastfed baby to their first bottle.

 • Try, try and try again.
 Like so much of parenting, patience is key when it comes to introducing the bottle.
 Try not to freak out if your little one doesn’t immediately take to the bottle.
-(Easier said than done—we get it.)
+(Easier said than done, we know.)
 Just like breastfeeding, taking a bottle is new to you and to your little one, so try your best not to get frustrated.
 If you can tell things aren’t working out, Murphy recommends putting away the bottle and trying again another day.

 • Switch it up.
 Babies will often refuse a bottle from the nursing parent.
-If you find that’s the case, switch things up.
-Ask your partner, a grandparent, a caregiver or friend to give the bottle a whirl.
+If you find that’s the case, ask your partner, a grandparent, a caregiver or friend to give the bottle a whirl.
 You can also try a different feeding position to change things up, like feeding while walking around or feeding in an upright bouncy seat so you can get a good view of baby’s latch on the bottle nipple.

 • Consistency is key.
 According to Murphy, one of the biggest missteps she sees new parents make is a lack of consistency when it comes to bottle feeding.
 Once you introduce the bottle, keep it up.
 Make sure you’re bottle feeding at least once each day so baby doesn’t get out of practice.